elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - With the replacement of the helm chart `stable/prometheus-operator` to `prometheus-community/kube-prometheus-stack`, it is required to manually execute some steps to upgrade.
 See [migrations docs for prometheus-operator](migration/v0.7.x-v0.8.x/migrate-prometheus-operator.md) for instructions on how to perform the upgrade.
 - Migrate existing config to the new object storage config by running the script `migration/v0.7.x-v0.8.x/migrate-object-storage.sh`
+- The configuration for InfluxDB has been changed and requires running init again.
+Upon init new default values will be added to your config, please update them to match your old values.
+The following options has been removed or replaced
+  - `influxDB.address` removed
+  - `influxDB.metrics.sizeWc` replaced by `influxDB.retention.sizeWC`
+  - `influxDB.metrics.sizeSc` replaced by `influxDB.retention.sizeSC`
+  - `influxDB.retention.ageWc` replaced by `influxDB.retention.durationWC`
+  - `influxDB.retention.ageSc` replaced by `influxDB.retention.durationSC`

 ### Added